 With LWRs uranium is shipped several times after mining: for enriching, making into pellets and rods, delivery to the reactor, and long-term storage.

-With LFTRs, Uranium is only used to start the reaction (Uranium is produced within the reactor from Thorium).
-MSRs generally have online processing, any transuranic elements generated in the reactor get circulated back to the reactor core to be fissioned.
-A 1 GW LFTR would use 1/4 ton mined Uranium in 50 years (and about 50 tons of thorium).
+With LFTRs, uranium is only used to start the reaction (uranium is produced within the reactor from thorium).
+Molten Salt Reactors generally have online processing, so any transuranic elements generated in the reactor would get circulated back to the reactor core to be fissioned.
+A 1 GW LFTR would use 1/4 ton mined uranium in 50 years (and about 50 tons of thorium).

-Break even operation [make as much uranium as consume] only requires approximately 800 kg of thorium per GW(e) year added simply as ThF4.
+Breakeven operation [make as much uranium as consumed] only requires approximately 800 kg of thorium per GW(e) year added simply as ThF4.
 Start-up fissile requirements can be as low as 200 kg/GW(e) D. LeBlanc / Nuclear Engineering and Design 240 (2010) 1644-1656

-(A waste-burning FS-MSR would likely be located at the LWR waste storage facility, no shipping uranium.
-A thorium-burning LFTR would require shipping thorium, which is barely radioactive, and is common world-wide.)
+(A waste-burning fast-spectrum MSR would likely be located at the LWR waste storage facility or in the LWR steam containment building, so there would be no shipping uranium.
+A thorium-burning LFTR would require shipping thorium, which is barely radioactive, and is common worldwide.)

 “The no-heavy-metal separation converter cycle FS-MSR reactor presents a distinctive capability for a highly proliferation-resistant resource-sustaining fast-spectrum reactor.
 The potential lack of fissile material separation technology within a converter cycle FS-MSR has the potential to enable a fast-spectrum reactor that is exportable to nonfuel-cycle states without requiring a fuel return.
 Because of the ability of a fast-spectrum reactor to tolerate the accumulation of significant amounts of fission products, the only fuel processing that appears necessary for many years of FS-MSR converter cycle operation is capture of the fission gases (possibly extracted via helium sparging) and mechanical filtering of the noble metal fission products particles as they accumulate in the fuel salt.”
 Fast Spectrum Molten Salt Reactor Options, Oak Ridge National Laboratory